Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 The mustard vegetable oil is produced by pressing the seeds, whereas to attain the mustard essential oil, the seeds have to be ground, merged with water, and later distilled by steaming.

-Mustard oil is commonly used in Southeast Asian cultures, especially in India, Bangladesh, and Pakistan.
-It has been banned for edible consumption in the USA, the UK, and Canada, because it contains a compound called erucic acid, which is believed to have negative health impacts, such as nutritional deficiencies and cardiac lesions (1).
+Mustard oil is commonly used in Southeast Asian cultures, especially India, Bangladesh, and Pakistan.
+It has been banned for edible consumption in the USA, the UK, and Canada because it contains a compound called erucic acid, which is believed to have negative health impacts, such as nutritional deficiencies and cardiac lesions (1).
 However, research has not found compelling evidence to prove this.

 Nutrition